sagc-bioinformatics/nextflow-vs-snakemake-2024/slides/nextflow_intro.md

 <ul class="incremental">
 - Complicated workflows are hard to maintain and share
-    - How do you reproduce the setup of all the different software your worflow requires?
+    - How do you reproduce the setup of all the different software your workflow requires?
     - If you want to run your workflow on a different environment, how do you do that?
 </ul>
 <ul class="incremental">